neilo40/indigo_troubleshooting/README.md

 Stores the MAC address (anything else?)
  * check that it can be read from and written to using an EEPROM programmer.
  * The machine should write to a blank chip on boot

+Using `minipro --device NM93CS56 -E` to erase the device (after dumping the content), it was filled with 256 bytes of 0xFF (<should be all 0x00?>).
+When inserted back into the system it made no difference.

 ### CPU module 8 pin EEPROM